coreos/coreos-installer/docs/cmd/install.md

         --save-partlabel <lx>
             Save partitions with this label glob

+            Preserve any existing partitions on the destination device whose partition label (not filesystem label) matches the specified glob pattern.
+Multiple patterns can be specified in multiple options, or in a single option separated by commas.

+            Saved partitions will be renumbered if necessary.
+If partitions overlap with the install image, or installation fails for any other reason, the specified partitions will still be preserved.

         --save-partindex <id>
             Save partitions with this number or range

+            Preserve any existing partitions on the destination device whose partition number matches the specified value or range.
+Ranges can be bounded on both ends ("5-7", inclusive) or one end ("5-" or "-7").
+Multiple numbers or ranges can be specified in multiple options, or in a single option separated by commas.

+            Saved partitions will be renumbered if necessary.
+If partitions overlap with the install image, or installation fails for any other reason, the specified partitions will still be preserved.

     -h, --help
             Print help information